feichao93/temme/readme.md

 // => { cls: 'red', content: 'text content' }
 ```

+Comparison between emmet and temme:
+* `emmet(selector, data) -> html`
+* `temme(html, selector) -> data`

-Given a selector/template, `emmet` expand this template to HTML using data of the object, while `temme` capture data from HTML into an object according to the selector.
+Given a selector, `emmet` expand this selector to HTML using data of the object, while `temme` capture data from HTML into an object according to the selector.

 # Concepts

+## Match

+Given a root node (DOM node or cheerio node) and a selector, find the nodes that satisfies the selector.
+Frequently, we use `querySelectorAll(selector)` or `$(selector)` with jQuery to find the nodes that we want.
+CSS selectors contains only match information.

-## 匹配(MATCH)
+## Capture

-匹配的含义是: 给定一个根节点和一个选择器, 找到符合该选择器的节点.
-Temme使用普通的CSS选择器作为匹配语法, 具体由cheerio来执行匹配.
+Given a node and a temme-selector, and returns an object containing the specified content.
+Content can be value of attribute, text or html.
+Which fields contains which content are designated by the temme-selector.

-## 捕获(CAPTURE)
+## Match and Capture

-捕获的含义是: 给定一个节点和一个选择器, 将该节点的内容放到结果的对应字段中, 并返回结果. 节点的内容可以是节点文本, 节点HTML, 或者节点的某个特性值(例如\<a>标签的`href`特性); 一般情况下, 返回的捕获结果是一个JavaScript对象, 包含了多个字段, 存放了节点不同的内容, 字段由选择器指定.

-Temme定义了一个新的选择器语法(TemmeSelector), 该语法同时包含匹配信息和捕获信息. 其中匹配部分用来表示"我们想从什么样的节点中获取数据", 捕获部分用来表示"从节点中获取什么样的数据".
+Temme defines a new selector syntax called temme-selector.
+Temme-selector contains both match information and capture information.
+Match part is just like CSS selector; Capture part is described below.

-# Grammar Syntax and Semantics
+# Extra Grammar Syntax and Semantics

 ## Value-Capture `$`